formation-res/overpass-kotlin-client/README.md

 ## Development Status

 Quick and dirty job as I needed a client and a parser.
-It should work fine as long as you ask overpass for json.
+But it should work fine as long as you ask overpass for json.

 I might build out more features here later.
 But for now this serves my needs.

-Pull requests welcome of course.
+Limitations:

+- Relations are not fully supported for geojson yet (TODO)

 ## Ideas for More Stuff

 - [ ] query DSL
 - [ ] XML support
+- [ ] Handle relations for geojson conversion

-Don't get your hopes up, I might not get around to doing any of this.
-But pull requests are welcome.
+Don't get your hopes up, I might not get around to doing any of this. **But pull requests are welcome**.